Drancy internment camp: Prisoners

 The Drancy camp was designed to hold 700 people, but at its peak held more than 7,000.
 There is documented evidence and testimony recounting the brutality of the French guards in Drancy and the harsh conditions imposed on the inmates.
 For example, upon their arrival, small children were immediately separated from their parents for deportation to the death camps.

 On 6 April 1944, SS First Lieutenant Klaus Barbie raided a children's home in Izieu, France, where Jewish children had been hidden.
 Barbie arrested everyone present, all 44 children and 7 adult staff members.
 The next day, the Gestapo transported the arrestees to Drancy.
 From there, all the children and staff were deported to Auschwitz.
-None of them survived.
+None of the children survived.

 Many French Jewish intellectuals and artists were held in Drancy, including Max Jacob (who died there), Tristan Bernard, and the choreographer René Blum.
 Of the 75,000 Jews whom French and German authorities deported from France, more than 67,000 were sent directly from Drancy to Auschwitz.
-Dutch painter Max van Dam, captured in France en route to Switzerland, was briefly incarcerated in Drancy where he was able to paint and create print work.
+Jewish-Dutch painter Max van Dam, captured in France en route to Switzerland, was briefly incarcerated in Drancy where he was able to paint and create print work.
 He was among the 1008 deportees on Transport 53 which left Drancy, on 25 March 1943, with the final destination of Sobibor.
 Van Dam was spared upon arrival and survived for six months painting for the SS but was murdered in September 1943.
 Jewish Austrian footballer Max Scheuer was sent to Drancy, and then on to Auschwitz concentration camp, where he was murdered in the early 1940s.

 There were also many non-French Jews captured in France and deported to Drancy to await final deportation to Auschwitz and other death camps.
 They included the noted German artist Charlotte Salomon, who had lived in the south of France after fleeing from the Nazis in Germany.
 By September 1943, Charlotte Salomon had married another German Jewish refugee, Alexander Nagler.
 The two of them were dragged from their house and transported by rail from Nice to Drancy.
 By now, Charlotte Salomon was five months pregnant.
 She was transported to Auschwitz on 7 October 1943 and was probably murdered by gas on the same day that she arrived there (10 October).

 The prisoners dug a tunnel to escape, but it was discovered before completion.
 A TV documentary was made about the attempt.

 As the Allies were approaching Paris in August 1944, the German officers fled, and the camp was liberated on 17 August when control of the camp was given over to the French Resistance and Swedish diplomat Raoul Nordling.